What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 12. Select the most important decision and KPIs: following the previous step, you let the board make a decision on which decision should be supported first by a Business Intelligence dashboard or BI system.

-14. Assemble a project team: in consultation with the Product Owner, assemble a project team that includes a data engineer, a BI consultant / dashboard developer / report builder, a data analyst and a data coach.
+14. Assemble a project team: in consultation with the Product Owner, assemble a project team that includes a data engineer, a BI consultant/dashboard developer/report builder, a data analyst, and a data coach.
 Appoint a project leader.

-15. Write the business case including project plan: describe and visualize what you are going to do (activities), with whom (roles), how much time it will take (WBS), what are the goals that you want to achieve, what risks there are and what measures to take against them.
+15. Write the business case including the project plan: describe and visualize what you are going to do (activities), with whom (roles), how much time it will take (WBS), what are the goals you want to achieve, what risks there are and what measures to take against them.

 16. Organize a kick-off: with the project team and key stakeholders, organize a kick-off meeting so that everyone is up to date on the latest developments.
-Present the project plan, ask for feedback.
+Present the project plan, and ask for feedback.

-17. Get the project plan approved: IT, Finance & Control and the delegated client should approve the project plan.
+17. Get the project plan approved: IT, Finance & Control, and the delegated client should approve the project plan.

 18. Communicate the project to the organization: have the Product Owner communicate the project to the organization/department.
 Focus on those directly involved but don’t forget to keep key stakeholders in the loop.